flashline/FL-Calendar/README.md

 Tested on :

-- recent versions of Chrome , Firefox and Safari browsers
+- recent versions of Chrome, Firefox and Safari browsers
-- IE mobile v10
+- IE mobile v10 - Smartphone Htc 8S
+- IOS Safari - Ipad
-- Android: native & Firefox browsers, Htc smartphone and Acer tablet.
+- Android: native & Firefox browsers - Htc smartphone and Acer tablet.
+- Firefox-OS - simulator.
+- standalone app from Firefox-Maketpkace - Android mobiles and Windows PC.

-It is the HTML5 version of a Flash web-app : http://www.flash-line.org/app/web/calendar/
+It is the HTML5 version of a Flash web-app : [www.flash-line.org/app/web/calendar/](http://www.flash-line.org/app/web/calendar/)
 Flash version only works on desktop computers.
 You can use currently both versions because they target the same database.